nus-cs1010/2324-s1/docs/library.md

 ```

 - `char** cs1010_read_word_array(size_t k)`<br>
 Returns `k` white-space-separated words read from the standard input stored in an array.
-The notion of "word" is the same to `cs1010_read_word()`.
+The notion of "word" is the same as `cs1010_read_word()`.
-Returns NULL if there is a memory allocation error.
-If the returned value is non-NULL, the caller is responsible for freeing the memory allocated for each word and for the whole array by calling `free`.
+Returns `NULL` if there is a memory allocation error.
+If the returned value is non-`NULL`, the caller is responsible for freeing the memory allocated for each word and the whole array by calling `free`.
 ```C
 size_t k = cs1010_read_size_t();
 char** words = cs1010_read_word_array(k);